 How To Lose Weight

-The truth is that sustainable weight loss occurs by making healthy alterations to your diet, eating fewer overall calories, and exercising at least 60 minutes 3-4 days per week.
+The truth is that sustainable weight loss occurs by making healthy alterations to your diet, eating fewer overall calories, and exercising regularly.

 How To Lose Weight:

 - Know how many calories your body needs.

 - Follow a balanced nutrition plan with consistent eating habits, and track your calorie intake.

 - Exercise at least 60 minutes, 3-4 days per week, with some strength training in the mix.